 • Typical absences, particularly in adults, are frequently misdiagnosed as focal seizures with detrimental effect on patient management.

-• Antiepileptic drugs effective for focal seizures may be deleterious for absence seizures.
+• Antiepileptic drugs effective for focal seizures are contraindicated for absence seizures.

 Gibbs and colleagues described the clinico-EEG characteristics of absences (57).
 Lennox in 1945 referred to the petit mal triad as absence, myoclonic, and akinetic seizures, and the introduction of trimethadione revolutionized the treatment of absence seizures (82).
-The petit mal triad of Lennox (77), which was misused and misunderstood, was clarified by the Commission of the International League Against Epilepsy with the differentiation of typical from atypical absences (52).
-Both Penry and colleagues and Stefan and colleagues studied absences with video-EEG (105; 119).
-Panayiotopoulos and colleagues described syndrome-related characterization of typical absence seizures with video-EEG analysis (103; 101; 102; 99).
+The petit mal triad of Lennox, which was misused and misunderstood, was clarified by the Commission of the International League Against Epilepsy with the differentiation of typical from atypical absences (56).
+Both Penry and colleagues and Stefan and colleagues studied absences with video-EEG (113; 128).
+Panayiotopoulos and colleagues described syndrome-related characterization of typical absence seizures with video-EEG analysis (110; 108; 109; 106).

 A more detailed history of typical absence seizures can be found in a review publication (18).

 Terminology and clarifications.
 Typical absences are brief, generalized epileptic seizures of sudden onset and termination.
-They have 2 essential components: (1) clinically the impairment of consciousness (absence) and (2) EEG generalized 3 to 4 Hz (more than 2.5 Hz) spike-and-slow wave discharges (28; 99).
+They have 2 essential components: (1) clinically the impairment of consciousness (absence) and (2) EEG generalized 2.5 to 4 Hz spike-and-slow wave discharges (28; 34; 106).

 Typical absences are a cluster of clinico-EEG manifestations that occur in idiopathic generalized epilepsies and may be syndrome related.

 Impairment of consciousness may be conspicuous (severe or less severe) or inconspicuous (requiring a meticulous video-EEG assessment).
 Impairment of consciousness is prerequisite of any definition of absence seizures.
 Typical absence seizures are often associated with other symptoms, such as automatisms, autonomic disturbances, or regional (mouth or eyes) or widespread (head, limbs, and trunk) rhythmic or random myoclonia.
 The clinical expression of absence seizures is variable among children and during different absence seizures in the same child.

 The typical absence seizures may remit with age or be part of a phenotype with aberrant electroclinical features and variable evolution, requiring continuous treatment.
 Thus, the clinico-EEG manifestations of typical absences are, by definition, widespread and often not as classical as in their archetype, childhood absence epilepsy.
 The prefix “typical” is not to characterize them as “classical,” but to differentiate them from “atypical” absence seizures occurring mainly in symptomatic epilepsies.

 • Atypical absences occur only in the context of mainly severe symptomatic or cryptogenic epilepsies of children with learning difficulties, who also suffer from frequent seizures of other types such as atonic, tonic, and myoclonic seizures.

 • In atypical absences, onset and termination is not as abrupt as in typical absences, and changes in tone are more pronounced, slower, and last longer than in typical absence seizures.

 • Ictal EEG of atypical absence is of slow, less than 2.5 Hz, spike-and-slow wave.
-The discharge is heterogeneous, often asymmetrical, and may include irregular spike wave and slow wave complexes and other paroxysmal activity.
-Background interictal EEG is usually abnormal.
+The discharge is heterogeneous, bilateral, often asymmetrical, and may include irregular spike wave and slow wave complexes and fast or other paroxysmal activity.
+Background interictal EEG is usually abnormal with widespread slow activity.